 Scott W. Allard joined the Evans School of Public Policy and Governance at the University of Washington as a professor of public affairs in 2014.
-Allard is a nonresident senior fellow at the Brookings Institution’s Metropolitan Policy Program and co-primary investigator of the Family Self-Sufficiency Data Center at the University of Chicago, a research affiliate of the National Poverty Center at the University of Michigan and of the Institute for Research on Poverty at the University of Wisconsin-Madison, where he is the co-lead of the poverty and geography working group.
+Allard is a nonresident senior fellow at the Brookings Institution’s Metropolitan Policy Program and co-primary investigator of the Family Self-Sufficiency Data Center at the University of Chicago.
+He is a research affiliate of the Institute for Research on Poverty at the University of Wisconsin-Madison, where he is the co-lead of the poverty and geography working group.
 At UW, Allard is on the executive committe of the West Coast Poverty Center, on the executive committee of Urban@UW, and an affiliate of the Center for Studies in Demography and Ecology (CSDE).
 He previously held faculty positions at the Maxwell School of Citizenship and Public Affairs at Syracuse University (2000–03), the Department of Political Science at Brown University (2003–08), and in the School of Social Service Administration at the University of Chicago (2008–14).